HemendraSridhar/NLP/README.md

-# NLP
+# NLP + Finance Project

-NLP+Finance Project
+Welcome to my Financial Sentiment Analysis Model project!
-Welcome to my NLP for Finance project.

 This repository features a fine-tuned BERT (Bidirectional Encoder Representations from Transformers) model designed to classify financial news and statements into three categories: Positive, Negative, or Neutral.

 Note: This project was originally completed previously and has been recently migrated to GitHub for portfolio documentation.